-Welcome to our Third Annual Bay Area Regional Elementary Science Olympiad!
+Welcome the Bay Area Regional Elementary Science Olympiad!

-We have the pleasure of hosting BARESO here in Castro Valley.
+Registration for 2026 BARESO is now open.
 All the fun events will be supervised by our very own award-winning SciOly students from Castro Valley High School.
-Join us!
-Registration is now open! https://scilympiad.com/bayarea-elementary
+Hope to see many of you there.

 The Team